Truck and Coach Technician (Apprenticeship)

 - 2020 / 2021

 - Accelerated Delivery?

-About the ProgramThis 720-hour program which consists of a 240-hour level 1, a 240-hour level 2, and a 240-hour level 3, is designed to provide the apprentice with theoretical knowledge of all aspects of the truck and coach technician trade, as well as practical training necessary to complement the on-the-job training experience.
-See Apprenticeship - General Information.
+About the ProgramThis 720-hour program consisting of three 240-hour levels, is designed to provide the apprentice with theoretical knowledge of all aspects of the truck and coach technician trade, as well as practical training necessary to complement the on-the-job training experience.

 Program InformationLength: 720-hour Ontario College Certificate program delivered in three components

 - Prospective students must be registered apprentices.